fluree/docs.flur.ee/src/content/0.9.1/docs/examples/cryptocurrency.md

 )
 ```

-The database function checks whether you are the root user (`(== [0 (?auth_id)])`).
+The ledger function checks whether you are the root user (`(== [0 (?auth_id)])`).
 If so, you have no restrictions on which crypto you can add or remove.
 In your own cryptocurrency, you can choose whether or not to include a "backdoor" for a root user.

 If you are not the root user, the function checks whether you are transacting your own crypto or not (`(contains? (get-all (?e) [\"crypto/user\" \"_id\"]) (?user_id))`).